hartwigmedical/hmftools/orange/README.md

   1. Evidence is split up based on applicable and "potentially interesting" based on PROTECT reported yes/no.
   1. Evidence is split between trials and non-trials which are further split up based on on/off label.
   1. Evidence is grouped by treatment and split up between responsive and resistance evidence.
-  1. Evidence is filtered based on the optional configuration (germline, max_reporting_level).
+  1. Evidence is filtered based on the optional `max_reporting_level` configuration.

 ### Quality Control